Stochastic Generalized Dynamic Games with Coupled Chance Constraints

 \section{Introduction}

-Stochastic dynamic games \cite{bacsar1998dynamic} have attracted significant attention over the last two decades\cite{Basar-zaccour-2018-handbook,song2024Decision,schwarting2021stochastic}.
-Considering safety constraints in the design and analysis of systems has become a prominent feature, especially for multi-agent systems \cite{zhang2021physical}.
-In game theory, encoding safety constraints become more challenging when we have coupling constraints among the agents in addition to the local constraints.
-Analysis of games with such constraints requires the concept of \emph{generalized Nash equilibrium} (GNE) \cite{facchinei2010generalized}, and has applications in energy management\cite{yadollahi2023generalized} and autonomous vehicle control\cite{xie2023stochastic}, among others.
-Although the GNE problem has been well studied in the literature in static and deterministic environments \cite{facchinei2010generalized,belgioioso2022distributed}, it becomes more realistic and also challenging when the dynamics and uncertainties are taken into account.
+Stochastic dynamic games \cite{Basar-zaccour-2018-handbook} have gained significant attention in recent decades \cite{Basar-zaccour-2018-handbook,song2024Decision}.
+Safety constraints, especially in multi-agent systems \cite{zhang2021physical}, pose additional challenges when agents face both local and coupling constraints.
+Analyzing such games requires the notion of a \emph{generalized Nash equilibrium} (GNE) \cite{facchinei2010generalized}, with applications in energy management \cite{yadollahi2023generalized} and autonomous vehicle control \cite{xie2023stochastic}.
+While GNE problems have been well studied in static and deterministic settings \cite{facchinei2010generalized,belgioioso2022distributed}, accounting for dynamics and uncertainties makes the problem more realistic yet substantially harder.